Computes estimates of ability for persons or for booklet scores

 If an EAP estimate is produced one can choose a normal prior or Jeffreys prior; i.e., a prior proportional to the square root of test information.

 When parms is Bayesian, parms_draw can be the index of the posterior sample of the item parameters that will be used for generating abilities.
-If parms_draw='average', the posterior mean is used.
+If parms_draw='sample' ability estimates are estimated over all draws and averaged.
+Rubin's rule is used to combine the imputaiton variance and sampling variance.
+If parms_draw='average', the posterior mean of the item parameters is used.

 Mean of the normal prior